The generalized second law in Euclidean Schwarzschild black hole: The distributional zeta-function method

-We are interested to use the concept of quenched disorder to model the effects of the internal degrees of freedom of the black hole over the external matter fields.
-Such a effect will changes the thermodynamic properties of the matter fields.
-Once that the average will be taken, the covariance of the disorder field must be chosen with some care.
+Once that the average is taken, the covariance of the disorder field must be chosen with some care.
 If one chooses a Gaussian disorder, all the points of the Euclidean manifold will feel the effects in the same way.
-However, it does not seem cover our interested to justify the black hole as the physical source of such a disorder.
-Once that we are in the simplest case of a black hole, Euclidean Schwarzschild black hole, we must expect that the effects increases in the vicinity of the black hole horizon, that is, that they only depend on the distance from the black hole horizon.
-To model that we choose the the covariance of the disorder to be given by
+However, it does not seem to cover our interest to justify the black hole as the physical source of such disorder.
+Since we are in the simplest case of an Euclidean Schwarzschild black hole, we must expect that the effects increase in the vicinity of the black hole horizon.
+For this reason, we choose the the covariance of the disorder to be given by